Clinical practice guidelines for lung cancer:

 Cancer Australia lung cancer guides and resources:

-- Investigating symptoms of lung cancer: a guide for GPs
+- Investigating symptoms of lung cancer: a guide for all health professionals

 - Risk factors for lung cancer: an overview of the evidence